jonbnewman/mobx-store-provider/README.md

 - Retrieve the `Provider` using the [useProvider](http://mobx-store-provider.overfoc.us/api/useProvider) hook
 - Create the `appStore` instance using the [createStore](http://mobx-store-provider.overfoc.us/api/createStore) hook
-- Wrap the application with the `Provider`, supplying it with the `appStore`

 ```javascript
 // App.jsx (Main App component, we use it to create and provide the store)